Seaweed Foraging in Devon, Dorset & Cornwall

 "Seaweed Foraging makes me feel truly alive!"

 I've always been captivated by the coast - its wildness, its boundlessness.
 That liminal space where two habitats meet.
-In my early adulthood, I remember scrambling over some rock pools on the South West Coast Path, which ignited in me this deep urge to learn more about seaweed.
-Before I knew it, I’d spent hours by this one rock pool, entranced by seaweed's captivating beauty and curious shapes.
+But it wasn't until my early adulthood, when I truly fell in love with life in the sea.
+A chance encounter scrambling over some rock pools on the South West Coast Path sparked a deep longing to learn more about seaweed.
+Before I knew it, I’d spent hours by this one rock pool, entranced by seaweed's captivating beauty, curious shapes and spectacular colours - and after a few years of immersing myself in reading obscure scientific papers and books, I realised just how strange and astonishing seaweed really is and my enthusiasm grew!
+I love taking people out on seaweed foraging courses and introducing them to the delighful and ancient algal world that has reshaped life as we know it.

 About Flora